XYIheng/MobileAppTesting/README.md

-# Android Testing and Analysis
+# Mobile App Analysis and Testing

-Recent paper related to Android app testing and Analysis.
+Recent paper related to Mobile app analysis and testing.
-Feel free to add new papers by pull request.
+Feel free to add new papers by pull requests.

 Please check the web [MobileAppTesting](https://xyiheng.github.io/MobileAppTesting/).